kubernetes-sigs/kustomize/releasing/README.md

 this should be automated, and descriptions in PR's should be standardized to make automation possible.
 See kubebuilder project.

-#### Fetching New OpenAPI Data
-The Kubernetes OpenAPI data changes once per quarter.
-Instructions on how to get a new OpenAPI sample can be found in the [OpenAPI Readme].

 ## Public Modules